Editor-in-chief of the Encyclopædia Britannica

 The editor-in-chief of the Encyclopædia Britannica serves as the editorial leader of the Encyclopædia Britannica, a general reference encyclopedia published since 1768.
 Since 2012, the encyclopedia is published exclusively on the internet, following 244 years of physical editions.
-The first editor-in-chief of the Britannica was Scotsman William Smellie, and the current holder of the office is Jason Tuohey.
+The first editor-in-chief of the Britannica was Scotsman William Smellie, and the current holder of the office is J.E.
+Luebering.

 Background

 The Encyclopædia Britannica is an English-language general reference encyclopedia, published since 1768.
 The Britannica was first published in Edinburgh, Scotland, in three volumes, with printer William Smellie serving as its principal editor.
 By 1988, the encyclopedia grew to consist of 32 volumes in total, but later stopped printing physical copies to focus on the online edition in 2012.
 As of 2025, the current editor-in-chief of the encyclopedia is Jason Tuohey, who was formerly an editor at Yahoo News.